boiler-dev/boiler/README.md

 Generator repos are cloned to the `boiler` directory within your project.
 The `boiler` directory is like `node_modules` for your generators.

-> ℹ️ For more example generator repos, take a look at [the boiler-dev GitHub org](https://github.com/boiler-dev).
+> ℹ️ Explore example generators on [the boiler-dev GitHub org](https://github.com/boiler-dev).

 ## Update and generate